Truman H. Landon

+Biography

 Landon was born in Maryville, Missouri, and grew up in Carlinville, Illinois.
 After graduation from the Carlinville High School in 1922, he attended Blackburn College in that city and, in 1924, entered the United States Military Academy at West Point, New York.

 He graduated from the academy in 1928 and received his pilot and observer ratings at Kelly Field, Texas, February 15, 1930.
 General Landon was a command pilot with more than 7,800 hours.

 Following two years with the 3rd Attack Group at Fort Crockett, Texas, he served as a flying instructor from 1932 to 1936 at Randolph Field and with the Sixth Bomb Group at France Field in the Panama Canal Zone from 1937 to 1939.
+Returning to the United States, he attended the Air Corps Tactical School in 1939.

 The commander of the 38th Reconnaissance Squadron from 1939 to 1942, General Landon participated in the first mass flight of B-17s from Hamilton Field, California, to Hickam Field, Hawaii, May 13, 1941.

 On December 7, 1941, while en route to the Philippine Islands in command of the 38th Squadron, General Landon arrived at Hickam Field, Hawaii, during the Japanese attack.
 For his actions that day he received the Silver Star.
 In the film Tora!
 Tora!
 Tora!, about the attack on Pearl Harbor, Landon was portrayed by actor Norman Alden.

 During World War II he commanded the Seventh Bomber Command in the Central Pacific.
 While commanding general of the Seventh Bomber Command he also commanded a Joint Task Group under Admiral Nimitz.